Electrical Companies Discuss Condo Surge Protection Options

 As a condominium owner you’re responsible for the maintenance fees paid to your COA or PMC to support the operation and staffing of your building as a whole.
 It’s important to review your condo contract and terms related to electrical surge protection.
 COAs and PMCs operate differently in different municipalities, so discern your agreement carefully to understand what is covered and what the guidelines may be.
 It’s recommended to consult your COA or PMC contract before having a technician install a metered surge protector for your unit.

 Once you’re clear as to what type of surge protection is covered or permitted, you’re ready to take the next step and contact a licensed technician.
-Art Plumbing, AC & Electric is family owned and operated and have been servicing South Florida since 1983.
+Art Plumbing, Air Conditioning & Electric is family owned and operated and have been servicing South Florida since 1983.
 They are a Florida state certified company and are here to assist you in the process, based on what your needs are and the type of condominium you own. – we are available Monday – Saturday, 8am – 8pm and Sunday, 8am – 5pm.